 This section provides guidance and troubleshooting information when working with relationships in Power BI.

 Power BI attempts to show relevant data in visuals by inferring the relationships from the model being used.
-Sometimes such inferences aren't obvious, and you might be surprised to see an error in your visual, indicating there is no relationship between certain columns.
+Sometimes such inferences aren't obvious, and you might be surprised to see an error in your visual, indicating there's no relationship between certain columns.

 To explain how Power BI determines whether fields are related, let's use an example model to illustrate a few scenarios in the following sections.
 The following image shows the sample model we'll use in the example scenarios.

-If we want to correlate Products and Vendors, we can do so by looking at the Purchases table to see if there is an entry with the same product and vendor.
-A sample query might look like the following:
+If we want to correlate Products and Vendors, we can do so by looking at the Purchases table to see if there's an entry with the same product and vendor.
+A sample query might look like the following example: